rpietro/rpietro.github.io/_drafts/knitcitations_education.markdown

 ---
 layout: post
-title:  "Knitcitations and why it is important for research in education"
+title:  "Knitcitations, CiTO and why it is important for learning research"
 date:   2013-07-
 categories: situated_cognition, big_data
 ---